 21. Visit the farmers market.
 Not only will you get the freshest produce and homemade goodies, but your kids can also meet the folks who grow their food and see where their food really comes from.

 22. Have you ever seen a “Karst”?
 It’s a natural crater and you can explore them up close and in-person when you talk a walk through Eramosa Karst.
 It’s one of our all-time fave family hikes as voted by the kids!

 23. Sip some hot apple cider.
 All of the orchards in our list sell their own, or you can pick some up at the grocery store or farmers market.
 Add a cinnamon stick and voila – you’re fancy!

 25. Watch the lift bridge.
-It raises on a schedule for the massive ships touring around Lake Ontario, and as needed for the tall sailboats.
+It raises and lowers on schedule for the massive ships touring around Lake Ontario, and as needed for the tall sailboats.
 Very relaxing, and kind of a feat of massive, steel awesomeness.

 27. Explore the longhouse village at Crawford Lake and learn about local First Nations history.
 Watch the turtles paddling in the meromictic lake on a walk around the boardwalk.
 Enjoy a day hike from Crawford Lake through the Nassagaweya Canyon Trail, and journey to Rattlesnake Point.